Paul-Chupot/Bipede_DQN/README.md

 ## Usage

-### Training
+### Training and validation

-To train the DQN agent, run the following command:
+To train or evaluate the DQN agent, run the following command: python main.py